-The benefits of using a customer experience management system are numerous.
+The benefits of using a customer experience management system as part of your overall account management process are numerous.
 They include better customer retention, an increase in both customer satisfaction and engagement, and a notable increase in both referrals and sales.

 The benefits of customer experience management include:

 - Better Customer Retention – Implementing customer experience management almost always dramatically reduces the number of customers that choose to take their business elsewhere.
 This customer loyalty means recurring sales.

 - Increased Customer Engagement – By having a good experience with your brand, customers will be more likely to engage with your company.
 This can take the form of social media shares, positive online reviews, or in-depth feedback.
 Strong customer engagement can increase brand awareness and provide valuable information for operational improvements.

 - More Customer Referrals – When customers have a positive experience with your company, they will be more inclined to refer you to others.

 There’s little doubt that engagement and loyalty are positive benefits for a company executing a CXM strategy.
 However, it’s important to note that benefits are only sustained if customer experience management becomes an ongoing part of business operations and the CRM strategy as well.